openhab/openhab-addons/bundles/org.openhab.binding.netatmo/README.md

 You will have to create at first a bridge to handle communication with your Netatmo Application.

-The Netatmo Api bridge has the following configuration options:
+The Account bridge has the following configuration options:

 -   **clientId:** Client ID provided for the application you created on http://dev.netatmo.com/createapp.
 -   **clientSecret:**  Client Secret provided for the application you created.